askari0102/Final_Task-DevOps26-MuwahidunAsykari/1 - Provisioning/README.md

 └── <a href="./ansible/.vault_pass"><b>.vault_pass</b></a>                        # Ansible Vault password file (git-ignored)
 </pre>

-**3. Encrypting content with Ansible Vault**
+### **3. Encrypting content with Ansible Vault**
-Ansible Vault is a built-in Ansible feature for encrypting sensitive data such as passwords and credentials directly inside your variable files, so they are safe to store in a repository.
+Ansible Vault is a built-in Ansible feature for encrypting sensitive data inside variable files, so they are safe to store in a repository.

 * Create a vault password file and secure it
 ```